Dilution refrigerator

-A 3He/4He dilution refrigerator is a cryogenic device that provides continuous cooling to temperatures as low as 2 mK, with no moving parts in the low-temperature region.
+3He/4He dilution refrigerator, or simply, dilution refrigerator, is a cryogenic device that provides continuous cooling to temperatures as low as 2 mK, with no moving parts in the low-temperature region.
 The cooling power is provided by the heat of mixing of the helium-3 and helium-4 isotopes.

-The dilution refrigerator was first proposed by Heinz London in the early 1950s, and was experimentally realized in 1964 in the Kamerlingh Onnes Laboratorium at Leiden University.
-The field of dilution refrigeration is reviewed by Zu et al.
+Dilution refrigerator was first proposed by Heinz London in the early 1950s, and was experimentally realized in 1964 in the Kamerlingh Onnes Laboratorium at Leiden University.

 Theory of operation

-The refrigeration process uses a mixture of two isotopes of helium: helium-3 and helium-4.
+The refrigeration process uses a mixture of the two stable isotopes of helium: helium-3 and helium-4.
 When cooled below approximately 870 millikelvins, the mixture undergoes spontaneous phase separation to form a 3He-rich phase (the concentrated phase) and a 3He-poor phase (the dilute phase).
 As shown in the phase diagram, at very low temperatures the concentrated phase is essentially pure 3He, while the dilute phase contains about 6.6% 3He and 93.4% 4He.
 The working fluid is 3He, which is circulated by vacuum pumps at room temperature.
+The 3He enters the cryostat at a pressure of a few hundred millibar.